Barrace/OpenDSA/RST/en/Development/YuphengKnapsack.rst

 Prototype of Knapsack with user input
 -------------------------------------

 Here we have the same visualization with the option to have the user input their values for the problem.
-For example, items take the syntax - [{w:1, v:2},{w:3, v:4}] - w being Weight of that item and V being its Value.
+For example, items take the syntax - {w:1, v:2},{w:3, v:4} - w being Weight of that item and V being its Value.
+Also select the number of items you're entering from the list next to Reset.

 .. avembed:: AV/Development/YuphengKnaps/YuphengKnapsack2.html ss